acmumn/website/content/events/2022-03-11-blog-workshop-3.md

 ## What is this specific meeting for?

-We'll be setting up your website from an ACM UMN designed template, version controlling it with Git, and deploying an initial version to the interwebs.
+We will be going over advanced features of zola, such creating different categories for different types of post.

 ## What do I need to know?

-Nothing!
-Well, optimally, you would know how to type and how to use Git.
-We'll help you get up to speed if you need help.
+You should have a reasonable understanding of how zola works, which you should have gotten from the first two meetings!

 ## Sounds cool, where and when is this happening?

-Keller Hall 3-125 at 18:00 on Feburary 25th.
+Keller Hall 3-125 at 18:00 on March 11th.
 Be there or be square!

 ## Organizer